Clustering with Missing Features: A Penalized Dissimilarity Measure based approach: Experimental Results

-We take 12 datasets from the well-known University of California at Irvine (UCI) repository \cite{lichman2013uci} and randomly remove upto $\frac{m}{2}$ ($m$ being the dimension of the fully observed data instances) features from each of the data points.
-Thus, an average of about $\frac{m}{4}$ of the features are missing from each instance.
-Each of the features of each dataset are normalized so as to have zero mean and unit standard deviation.
-The details of these 12 datasets are listed in Table \ref{dataDetails}.

-Alongside the proposed k-means-FWPD algorithm, we run the standard k-means algorithm on the datasets obtained after ZI, MI, SVDI and kNNI for 50 different runs, using the same set of initial cluster assignments and the same patterns of missingness for each method in any particular run.
-The number of clusters is assumed to be same as the number of classes.
-The results of the experiments are listed in terms of the means and standard deviations of the NMI and ARI values, in Table \ref{uciKmResults}.
+We compare the proposed k-means-FWPD algorithm to the standard k-means algorithm run on the datasets obtained after performing ZI, MI, SVDI and kNNI.
+All runs of k-means-FWPD were found to converge within the stipulated budget of $MaxIter = 500$.
+The results of the experiments are listed in terms of the means and standard deviations of the obtained ARI values, in Tables \ref{mcarKmResults}-\ref{mnar2KmResults}.
 Only the best results for kNNI are reported, along with the best $k$ values.
-The statistically significance of the listed results are summarized at the bottom of the table as the number of Wins, Ties and Loses (W-T-L) of the proposed approach w.r.t. each of the contenders.
+The statistically significance of the listed results are summarized at the bottom of the table in terms of average ranks as well as signed rank test hypotheses and p-values ($H_0$ signifying that the ARI values achieved by the proposed method and the contending method originate from identical distributions having the same medians; $H_1$ implies that the ARI values achieved by the proposed method and the contender originate from different distributions).

-It is seen from Table \ref{uciKmResults} that the k-means-FWPD algorithm is able to achieve the best results on 7 and 8 out of the 12 tested datasets, in terms of NMI and ARI respectively. kNNI, on the other hand, is able to achieve the best performance on 4 and 3 out of the 12 tested datasets, respectively in terms of NMI and ARI.
-MI achieves the best result on 1 dataset, whereas ZI and SVDI never achieve the best results.
-The W-T-L numbers show that the proposed method performs significantly better than each contender on a sizeable number of datasets and is only beaten by a significant margin on the Pendigits dataset by kNNI.
-The failure of the proposed method to achieve the best performance on some of the datasets is possibly due to these datasets possessing special structural aspects which make them more suitable for the other contenders.